 Note that the rad%overcast values for channels with significant thermally emitted and solar reflected contributions contain no reflected solar contribution in accordance with the assumption that the overcast layer is perfectly emissive.
-The rad%overcast output is not calculated for visible/IR aerosol or PC simulations.
-Also note that in the case of visible/IR aerosol simulations, the "clear-sky" outputs (such as rad%clear and rad%bt_clear) contain the aerosol affected radiances.
+The rad%overcast output is not calculated for PC simulations or for scattering similations using the DOM solver (see sections 8.5/8.6).
+Also note that in the case of UV/visible/IR aerosol simulations, all the "clear-sky" outputs (such as rad%clear and rad%bt_clear) contain the aerosol-affected radiances.